brandonkimball87/Data-Analytics-Projects-and-Coursework/README.md

 ### Clustering: KNN and KMeans
 **Skills**: KNN, KMeans, k hyperparameter tuning, elbow method heuristic, parametric vs non-parametric algorithms **Code**: [KNN.ipynb](./Python%20Projects/KNN.ipynb)&nbsp;&nbsp;&nbsp;&nbsp;[KMeans.ipynb](./Python%20Projects/KMeans.ipynb)
 **Description**: The two clustering methods explored here include KNN and KMeans.
 The KNN file includes cross validation and training-testing validation to determine the optimal value of K for k-nearest neighbor.
-The KMeans file explores coordinate visulaizaion and the elbow method heuristic for determing the optimal value for K. Both methods are used to predict the type of wheat based on a set of geometric parameters of internal wheat kernel structure detected using a soft X-ray technique.
+The KMeans file explores coordinate visualization and the elbow method heuristic for determining the optimal value for K. Both methods are used to predict the type of wheat based on a set of geometric parameters of internal wheat kernel structure detected using a soft X-ray technique.

 ### Regularization: LASSO and Ridge
 **Skills**:  LASSO, Ridge, lambda optimization